KarynaMisnik/C-programming-notes/README.md

 6. Right Shift **(>>)**

 Moves bits to the right, discarding the rightmost bits.
-Equivalent to dividing by 2^n.
+Equivalent to dividing **by 2^n**.

 Example: